 Now that you know all the spaces, roles, and activities that your members engage with, you can craft your content plan.
-Content can be anything that you, the team, creates for your community.
+Content can be anything that you create for your community.

 List out all the content you’ll create: progress updates, events, questions to prompt discussion in the community, articles, videos, etc.